-Stingless bee honey is unique and rare, Mr Sulong says.
+Stingless bee honey is unique and rare, Mr. Sulong says.

 There is a severe lack of education with regards to the halal market and venues such as Halal Expo Japan serve to demonstrate just how lucrative the market is globally, and just how lucrative it could potentially be for Japan in particular, says Sami Hamdi, the founder of online magazine The National Interest.

-“There is certainly a desire amongst the Japanese authorities to develop the [halal] industry in line with ambitions to attract a sizeable segment of the 78 million Muslim travellers who visit Asia, particularly as the rise of far-right groups in Europe and the presence of Trump in the US force Muslims [from some countries] to look East for new holiday destinations,” he says.
+“There is certainly a desire amongst the Japanese authorities to develop the [halal] industry in line with ambitions to attract a sizeable segment of the 78 million Muslim travelers who visit Asia, particularly as the rise of far-right groups in Europe and the presence of Trump in the US force Muslims [from some countries] to look East for new holiday destinations,” he says.

 There must also be an understanding of the business culture in Japan.
-Unlike in the West there are established customs here that are taken very seriously.
-“One ignores these customs at their own peril,” Mr Hamdi says.
+Unlike in the West, there are established customs here that are taken very seriously.
+“One ignores these customs at their own peril,” Mr. Hamdi says.